Creating a safe place to work

-It is with regret that we report 11 employee and contractor fatalities this year.
-Two of these related to accidents while undertaking maintenance or repair activities, five related to accidents involving vehicles and four related to robberies or assaults on our staff while on sales or trade visits.
-In each case we have undertaken an investigation and, where applicable, implemented measures to minimise the likelihood of such an incident recurring.
-We have also established a group health and safety working group, which will report to the group CARAC.
+It is with regret that we report 14 employee and contractor fatalities this year.
+Two of these related to accidents while undertaking maintenance or repair activities, nine related to accidents involving vehicles and three related to robberies or assaults on our staff while on sales or trade visits.
+In each case we have undertaken an investigation and, where applicable, have implemented measures to minimise the likelihood of such an incident recurring.

 Sustainable Development Report